-Objective Conclusion from research Action Monitoring Costs Time scale and Resources Funding

-Remove stiles and unnecessary structures from the network Where necessary install preventive measure to stop motorbikes and scooters which damage the Public Rights of Way.
+Objective Conclusion from research Action Monitoring Costs Time scale and Resources Funding NMA1C Remove stiles and unnecessary structures from the network Where necessary install preventive measure to stop motorbikes and scooters which damage the Public Rights of Way.
 In line with the Gaps, Gates and Stiles policy.
 Measured by the number of unauthorised or unnecessary structures that are removed.
-The numbers will decrease over time until all such structures are removed.
-33 3-10 Low Existing PROW Budget
+The numbers will decrease over time until all such structures are removed. ££ 3-10 Low Existing PROW Budget

-KE'

-1 2 3 2 To be undertaken in year 2

-Cos sts Resou rces
+KEY:

+Costs
-£ year.
-Estimate Estimated cost less than £5,000 per year.
-Estimated cost between £5,000 and £10,000 per year.
-Low labour intensive (existing staff resources) Medium labour intensive (some added staff time) High labour intensive (Considerable added staff time required) ne required)

-£££ d cost more than £10,000) per
+£ ££ £££ Estimated cost less than £5,000 per year Estimated cost between £5,000 and £10,000 per year Estimated cost more than £10,000 per year